In this article Xergi Biogas identifies the 5 most critical factors in the design of every Biogas Plant

 The highly experienced and well-respected Danish and UK based Anaerobic Digestion and Biogas Plant design and build contractor Xergi, has provided useful information on their website about achieving the efficient design of every AD Plant.
-This guidance is in the form of a discussion of the 5 most vital design factors which in their experience it is essential for every AD Plant design to get right, for successful operation.
+The guidance is in the form of a discussion of the 5 most vital design factors which in their experience it is essential for every AD Plant design to get right, for successful operation.

 We have been given their kind permission to repeat these 5 points here, on our blogsite, for the benefit of our readers.
 So we recommend that all of our readers note each point carefully, particularly since the information comes from such an experienced company source.